seanjaculina/FullStack/practiceProjects/dropdown_landing_nav/expo.md

 # Landing Page with dropdown navbar

 - Purpose:
-  - To gain more understanding on CSS layout and poisitioning and
+  - To gain more understanding on CSS layout and poisitioning
+  - Work with JavaScript (VanillaJS) to get better with dynamic styling and feedback on a page